DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

  - Maritme Basins: [Chelan](basin_fact_sheets/Chelan(17020009).md) (17020009), [Sauk](basin_fact_sheets/Sauk(17110006).md) (17110006), [Skagit](basin_fact_sheets/Skagit(17110005).md) (17110005), [Skykomish](basin_fact_sheets/Skykomish(1711009).md) (17110009), and [Wenatchee](basin_fact_sheets/Wenatche(17020011).md) (17020011)
  - Montane Forest Basins: [Middle Salmon Chamberlain](basin_fact_sheets/Middle_Salmon-Chamberlain(17060207).md)(17060207), [St.Joe](basin_fact_sheets/St._Joe(17010304).md) (17010304), [South Fork Coeur d'ALene](basin_fact_sheets/South_Fork_Coeur_d'Alene(17010302).md) (17010302), [South Fork Salmon River](basin_fact_sheets/South_Fork_Salmon_River(17060208).md)(17060208) and [Upper Couer d'Alene](basin_fact_sheets/Upper_Coeur_d'Alene(17010301).md) (17010301)

 Within these regions, we treated each Huc12 sub-unit as a  separate time series of data.
-We excluded Huc12 sub-watersheds dominated by ephemral snow as we are primiarly interested in modelling persistent snow pack, and we learned from expirement 2 that ephemeral snow is less well modelled by our LSTM model.
+We excluded Huc12 sub-watersheds dominated by ephemeral snow as we are primiarly interested in modelling persistent snow pack, and we learned from expirement 2 that ephemeral snow is less well modelled by our LSTM model.
 This selection process reulted in 270 Huc12 units available for training.

 We randomly split these 270 Huc12 sub-watersheds into training, validaton, and test groups using a 60/20/20 split, resulting in 162 Huc12 sub-watersheds used in model training, 54 in validation, and 54 in Test Set A. Its worth noting that train/validation/test splits resulting from random selection resulted in a validation set that was somewhat overweighted in Motane Forest sub-watersheds (65%) compared to the training (52%) and test sets(56%).